OJB-Quantum/Linguistics-of-Science/README.md

 # Linguistics-of-Science
-Unspoken requirements of science communication, especially the physical sciences, in a repository.
+Unspoken requirements of science communication, especially for the physical sciences, in a repository.